MicrosoftDocs/azure-devops-yaml-schema/content/steps-checkout.md

 ### Clean property

-The default value if the `clean` property is unset is configured by the **clean** setting in the UI settings for YAML pipelines, which is set to false by default.
+If the `clean` property is unset, then its default value is configured by the **clean** setting in the UI settings for YAML pipelines, which is set to true by default.
 In addition to the cleaning option available using `checkout`, you can also configure cleaning in a workspace.
 For more information about workspaces and clean options, see the [workspace](/azure/devops/pipelines/process/phases#workspace) topic in [Jobs](/azure/devops/pipelines/process/phases).

 ::: moniker range="= azure-pipelines"